Table of Contents

-Wes Carpenter’s Scream (1996) and the the ubiquitous Scream franchise made slasher flicks more than a pop culture phenomena, it started a movement in horror cinema that added a new kind of depth, post-modernism and humor to the genre.
-Here we will check out some of those hidden easter eggs throughout the film that helped define it as such an important horror movie in the mid-90s.
+Wes Craven’s Scream (1996) and the ubiquitous Scream franchise made slasher flicks more than a pop-culture phenomenon; it started a movement in horror cinema that added a new kind of depth, postmodernism, and humor to the genre.
+Here we will check out some of those hidden Easter eggs throughout the film that helped define it as such an important horror movie in the mid-90s.

 Wait, starting to sound like a “Wes Carpenter” flick?

-Let’s start with an easy one.
 Did anyone catch the name of the horror director Tatum references when talking to Sidney?
-“Wes Carpenter” is a mash up of Wes Craven (Scream‘s director) and fellow horror director John Carpenter (who directed Halloween, The Fog, and The Thing among many others).
+“Wes Carpenter” is a mashup of Wes Craven (Scream‘s director) and fellow horror director John Carpenter (who directed Halloween, The Fog, and The Thing, among many others).

 Wes Craven makes an appearance in Freddy Krueger cosplay.